cs50/roku50/README.txt

 ROKU50 Instructions and Walkthrough http://www.roku.com/

-First and foremost, please go to the Roku website and sign up as a developer.
-Next, download the Roku SDK if you would like to peruse their documentation and sample code.
-This guide is mainly for CS50 video.
+First and foremost, please go to the Roku website and sign up as a developer (https://owner.roku.com/Account/Create).
+You should see "Developer Home"; here you have access to channels, forum, and most importantly the Roku SDK.
+Download the SDK, especially if you would like to peruse their documentation and sample code.
+This guide is mainly for CS50 video, so we are most interested in the videoplayer folder of their sample code.
+Move this folder from the SDK to your working folder.

 Contents:
 1. Intro